-The Security button provides information about ARM, proxy authentication, and SOCKS server connections:
+The Security button provides information about proxy authentication, and SOCKS server connections:

-- Click ARM Security to see the number of dropped TCP and UDP connections. - Click LDAP to see the number of LDAP cache hits and misses, and the number of LDAP authentication server errors and unsuccessful authentication attempts.
-The LDAP button appears only if you have enabled the LDAP option in the Features table on the Configure > My Proxy > Basic > General tab. - Click NTLM to see the number of NTLM cache hits and misses, and the number of NTLM authentication server errors and unsuccessful authentication attempts.
-The NTLM button appears only if you have enabled the NTLM option in the Features table on the Configure > My Proxy > Basic > General tab. - Click SOCKS to see the number of successful and unsuccessful connections to the SOCKS server and the number of connections currently in progress.
+- ◆ Click LDAP to see the number of LDAP cache hits and misses, and the number of LDAP authentication server errors and unsuccessful authentication attempts.
+The LDAP button appears only if you have enabled the LDAP option in the Features table on the Configure > My Proxy > Basic > General tab. - ◆ Click NTLM to see the number of NTLM cache hits and misses, and the number of NTLM authentication server errors and unsuccessful authentication attempts.
+The NTLM button appears only if you have enabled the NTLM option in the Features table on the Configure > My Proxy > Basic > General tab. - ◆ Click Integrated Windows Authentication (IWA) to see the negotiated requests counters, the NTLM request counters and the Basic authentication request counters.
+The IWA tab appears only if you have enabled the IWA option in the Features table on the Configure > My Proxy > Basic > General tab. - ◆ Click SOCKS to see the number of successful and unsuccessful connections to the SOCKS server and the number of connections currently in progress.
 The SOCKS button appears only if you have enabled the SOCKS option in the Features table on the Configure > My Proxy > Basic > General tab.